This week I’ve got a massive post on picking a laptop for FL Studio (and in most ways – music production in general).

 Just like one famous Canadian rapper, we’ll start from the bottom.View on Amazon

-Well that was fun.
-This laptop draws a line for people with very tight budget.
-You can’t go below this line (minus the touchscreen).
+Well, that was fun.
+This laptop draws a line for people with a tight budget.
+I wouldn’t recommend below this line, but I guess a $400 laptop with an i5 CPU would still work.

 Best value laptops (~1000$)View on Amazon